LWilsonDev/apod-app/README.md

 ### Interesting bugs and findings

+### iOS Dark mode

+Currently the date picker is not taking the device's dark mode and is therefore too light/dark.
+TODO!

 ##### Video:

 The APOD Api occasionally sends a video instead of an image.
 I used the excellent expo-av library which works great, until a Youtube link comes along when it does not work at all...